Devwarlt/rc_sdk/map/creation/cropping/README.txt

 STEPS:
-1- Ctrl + H:  Replace the old name picture by the new one.
+1- Ctrl + H:  Replace the old name picture by the name of your image.
-2- Click on cropping 5x5.bat.
+2- Click on cropping.bat.
 3- Delete empty images.

 Note: You need to have installed ImageMagick first.
+You also need to be on Windows.